MajedRE/Blog/_posts/2023-03-16-getting-admin-access-to-multiple-s3-amazon-buckets.md

 So I did my recon, and I found an interesting top-level domain it was `cloud`, I start  subdomain enumeration on the root domain `hidden-bug.cloud`,one of the subdomain I found was `dev-123.hidden-bug.cloud`.

-when I opened the subdomain it did not resolve, the other way I tried was to open the subdomain using his ip instead of the hostname, actually, this trick worked, and the IP was hosting a static shop website, and they use the asp framework for the application.
+when I opened the subdomain it did not resolve, the other way I tried was to open the subdomain using the ip instead of the hostname, actually, this trick worked, and the IP was hosting a static shop website, and they use the asp framework for the application.